huggingface/datasets/docs/source/quicktour.rst

 .. code-block::

+    >>> ## PYTORCH CODE
     >>> from transformers import AutoModelForSequenceClassification, AutoTokenizer
     >>> model = AutoModelForSequenceClassification.from_pretrained('bert-base-cased')
     Some weights of the model checkpoint at bert-base-cased were not used when initializing BertForSequenceClassification: ['cls.predictions.bias', 'cls.predictions.transform.dense.weight', 'cls.predictions.transform.dense.bias', 'cls.predictions.decoder.weight', 'cls.seq_relationship.weight', 'cls.seq_relationship.bias', 'cls.predictions.transform.LayerNorm.weight', 'cls.predictions.transform.LayerNorm.bias']
     - This IS expected if you are initializing BertForSequenceClassification from the checkpoint of a model trained on another task or with another architecture (e.g. initializing a BertForSequenceClassification model from a BertForPretraining model).
     - This IS NOT expected if you are initializing BertForSequenceClassification from the checkpoint of a model that you expect to be exactly identical (initializing a BertForSequenceClassification model from a BertForSequenceClassification model).
     Some weights of BertForSequenceClassification were not initialized from the model checkpoint at bert-base-cased and are newly initialized: ['classifier.weight', 'classifier.bias']
+    You should probably TRAIN this model on a down-stream task to be able to use it for predictions and inference.
+    >>> tokenizer = AutoTokenizer.from_pretrained('bert-base-cased')
+    >>> ## TENSORFLOW CODE
+    >>> from transformers import TFAutoModelForSequenceClassification, AutoTokenizer
+    >>> model = TFAutoModelForSequenceClassification.from_pretrained("bert-base-cased")
+    Some weights of the model checkpoint at bert-base-cased were not used when initializing TFBertForSequenceClassification: ['nsp___cls', 'mlm___cls']
+    - This IS expected if you are initializing TFBertForSequenceClassification from the checkpoint of a model trained on another task or with another architecture (e.g. initializing a BertForSequenceClassification model from a BertForPretraining model).
+    - This IS NOT expected if you are initializing TFBertForSequenceClassification from the checkpoint of a model that you expect to be exactly identical (initializing a BertForSequenceClassification model from a BertForSequenceClassification model).
+    Some weights of TFBertForSequenceClassification were not initialized from the model checkpoint at bert-base-cased and are newly initialized: ['dropout_37', 'classifier']
     You should probably TRAIN this model on a down-stream task to be able to use it for predictions and inference.
     >>> tokenizer = AutoTokenizer.from_pretrained('bert-base-cased')